MScholtes/GetAllEvents/README.md

 ## Parameters:
-(/ can be used instead of leading -)
+(/ can be used instead of the leading -, = can be used instead of the value introducing :)

 **-logname:\<LOGNAMES\>** comma separated list of event log names.<br />Queries all event logs if omitted (can be abbreviated as -log or -l or can be omitted).